OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 ## Configuring ServiceManager,Source(Atlanta) and Target(Sanfran)
 ## Introduction

-This lab walk you through configuring ServiceManager,Source(Atlanta) and Target(Sanfran) Deployments using Goldengate 18.1 micro services web interface and REST API scripts in a Ravello environment.
+This lab walk you through configuring ServiceManager,Source(Atlanta) and Target(Sanfran) Deployments using Goldengate 18.1 micro services web interface and the **Oracle GoldenGate Configuration Assistant (OGGCA)** silent install scripts in a Ravello environment.

 ## Objectives